What to do at Changi Airport, Singapore?

 (When we had a four-hour stopover in Changi many years ago, I packed our swimsuits in our carry-on bags so we could spend the time at the pool.
 It was very pleasant and definitely worth the S$17 (about €11 or $12.50) to relax and keep the kids happy for a few hours.
+The only downside is the whiff of aviation fuel in the air.
 Look for the Aerotel Hotel in Terminal 1. — Rachel)

 5. Mouthwatering Singaporean street food

 What about a well-prepared and attractive colorful food with an inviting aroma?
 Well, you need to taste Singapore’s street food that dates back to the 1960s.
 You won’t be able to resist the aromatic Hainanese Chicken Rice, a flavorful poached chicken dish.
 And a tasty Bak Kut Teh?
 Of course, this pork rib stew is also irresistible.
 The story of Singapore street food is something to tell another day.
 Terminal 3 offers numerous opportunities to choose from Southeast Asian cuisine.
 There, these foods are served from carts and stalls inspired by Singapore’s street food culture.